AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CAEXPathBuilder/PathPartEndInName.md

 CAEXPathBuilder.PathPartEndInName Field
 =======================================
-AutomationML 2.1 APIThe escaped [PathPartEnd][1], used in an object name, if it contains this character
+The escaped [PathPartEnd][1], used in an object name, if it contains this character

   **Namespace:**  [Aml.Engine.CAEX.Extensions][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)